Grandma's Wine Biscuits ♥ Tree

 His eyes brightening, the African boy answered, "Long walk part of gift."

 Which is why I heartily recommend the following albums for those looking for alternative Christmas tunes.
 First is the "Revels" series, which is produced out of Cambridge, Massachusetts.
 The original album, "The Christmas Revels," goes back many years into Christmas celebration to present songs and speeches from a medieval Christmas, including rounds and dances.
-The others in the series that I own are "Christmas Day in the Morning," "Sing We Now of Christmas" (old European carols), "Wassail!
-Wassail!" (early American Christmas carols and other religious songs and party dances, with several spoken reminisces in between), "To Drive the Dark Away" (Scandinavian and Russian carols, some quite dark!), "A Victorian Christmas," and "The Children's Revels," which is a collection of songs from the other albums plus other songs that children especially sang during holidays past.
+I have almost all their other albums, including "Christmas Day in the Morning," "Sing We Now of Christmas" (old European carols), "Wassail!
+Wassail!" (early American Christmas carols and other religious songs and party dances, with several spoken reminisces in between), "To Drive the Dark Away" (Scandinavian and Russian carols, some quite dark!), "A Victorian Christmas," "Tutta Bella" (an Italian Christmas celebration), "Danse de Noel" (Cajun-French), and "The Children's Revels," which is a collection of songs from the other albums plus other songs that children especially sang during holidays past.
 The Revels folks also do performances of folk songs not having to do with Christmas; these have also been collected on CD and tape (see link below).

-Another good series is Linda Russell "and Companie" singing older folk carols.
-The two albums so far are "Colonial Folk Christmas" and "Sing We All Merrily."
+My true loves are instrumental albums, which I listen to all year long.
+I have such a variety of series.
+Several CDs I picked up in Yorktown, VA, which include Christmas carols played on dulcimers, fifes and drums, and one even on bagpipes!
+Two other good albums are Linda Russell "and Companie" singing older folk carols, "Colonial Folk Christmas" and "Sing We All Merrily."
 Several of the songs on the first album are duplicated in a slightly different version on the second, but this doesn't detract from enjoying the songs, accompanied by folk instruments such as hammered dulcimer, harp, zither, and guitar.

-Another wonderful find from a few years ago was the CD "This is Christmas," a collection of the Alfred Burt Christmas songs.
+While many of my Christmas favorites contain soft performances with hammered dulcimer, harp, flute, violin, and of course the wonderful music boxes of previous centuries, I also love Christmas music done by brass ensembles.
+The London Brass Ensemble and several albums by the Canadian Brass hold pride of place on the shelf.
+Wandering away from brass, a wonderful, very much missed local bookstore going out of business supplied me with such treasures as "Candlelight Carols" (sung at Boston's beautiful Trinity Church) and medieval European Christmas music.
+A delightful find from a few years ago was the CD "This is Christmas," a collection of the Alfred Burt Christmas songs.
 Perhaps the best known Burt song is the beautiful "Some Children See Him," but I also love "We'll Deck the House" and "Bright, Bright, the Holly Berries."

 A link to my favorite Christmas story of all, O'Henry's "Gift of the Magi"